 How does my congregation sign up?

-Your congregation completes a Congregation Authorization Agreement and sends it to the Controller’s office with a voided check from their account.
+Your congregation completes a Congregation Authorization Agreement (see right sidebar for download link) and sends it to the Controller’s office with a voided check from their account.

 How do I sign up?

-Give an Individual Authorization Agreement and a voided check from your account to your Treasurer who forwards it to the diocesan office.
+Give an Individual Authorization Agreement (see right sidebar for download link) and a voided check from your account to your Treasurer who forwards it to the diocesan office.
 When the Controller’s office receives it, we confirm to you in writing (by mail, fax, or e-mail) the day(s) of the month you want to make your contribution and the amount you want to give each time.
 We also confirm to you the date you wish your electronic contribution to begin.

 Does my contribution have to be my regular annual pledge?

 Your contribution through E-PLEDGING can be any recurring gift that you wish to make to your parish.
 If your pledge payments vary from time to time because you give a percentage of the amounts deposited into your checking account, you may wish to use E-PLEDGING to pay your pledge to a capital campaign, or you may wish to make a regular contribution to your parish’s outreach programs or for some other purpose.
 Your congregation can credit your gift to any qualified purpose you want.
 You just need to make sure your congregation is aware of your intention.

 Is there a minimum or maximum?